 Not so long ago I attended one of Terrapin’s Seamless conferences in which I spent the majority of my time sitting in on the e-commerce stream.
 There were various guest speakers and exhibitors present, it was a great showcase of how technology and business intersect to meaningfully impact consumer’s.
 The theme of personalising shopping experiences was very prominent with a push to enhance a personal experience for users.
 The ultimate goal being creating platforms that can predict customer’s preferences beforehand and then offer a tailored digital experience for consumer’s to drive online sales.
 The higher the personalisation the higher the chances of calls to action and triggers leading to conversions.
 The challenge discussed however was that this level of personalisation and customised experience is still incredibly elusive and intangible.
 The ability for businesses to achieve this provides a competitive advantage and hence much time, resources and money is being spent on the pursuit of this goal.
 I spent much time reflecting on how this was an opportunity worth pursuing.
+I could however not consider this outside of two items that seemingly define the shopping behaviour today, impulse purchasing and immediate gratification.

 Some businesses are drawn into the notion that they can identify common behaviours among groups of their customers.
 In the hope that this will allow them to predict how clients that are similar are going to behave.
 The risk that exist with taking this approach however is that by looking at big data and reviewing numbers, businesses are potentially boxing themselves into a very deceptive corner.
 Much of the intangible may lie outside of the data, rather than looking for quick fixes perhaps it would be worth viewing personalisation with a different lens.
 I can’t help but feel that the solution needs to be sought under the umbrella of an evolutionary psychology paradigm, with neuroscience as a rudder form which direction is obtained.
 The reason I say this is that we would like to believe that our decisions are made on the sole basis of logic and reason, when in actual fact research suggests otherwise.
 There is growing evidence that posits that our decision making process is just as influenced by the more ancient part of our brain, in ways that are not conscious but nevertheless influence our actions and behaviours.